morfien101/terraform-runner/README.md

 This process was designed to work with tools like Jenkins.

-Due to limitation in the windows supplied version on ruby standard gems.
+Due to limitation in the __windows__ supplied version on ruby standard gems.
 The STDOUT of the terraform command will be shown only once the command has completed execution.
 This is because of buffering of STDOUT in C libraries which is vastly outside the scope of this README.
 However it will make the terraform runner look like it has frozen until the run is complete.

 # What does the config file look like
-Below is an example config file.

 __Example terraform runner file__
 ```javascript
 {